codingburgas/sprint-math-games-9th-grade-novacode/README.md

 ```
 ### Executing program

-* Open `main.cpp` in your web browser to start using the website.
+* Type .\main.exe in your cmd to open the game!

 ## Technologies Used